Tax Guide for Film and Television

 Initial Refund Period

-After the CFC issues the tax credit certificate for the qualified production, refunds will be allowed for sales and use taxes a claimant paid during the period:
+After the CFC issues the tax credit certificate for the qualified production, refunds are allowed for sales and use taxes a claimant paid during the period:

 - Beginning on the first day of the calendar quarter prior to the quarterly period in which the production period began for which the CFC issued the tax credit certificate, and

-- Ending on the due date of the claimant's most recent sales and use tax return filed with the CDTFA prior to making the irrevocable election and filing a claim for refund of sales and use tax.
+- Ending on the due date of the claimant's most recent sales and use tax return filed with us prior to making the irrevocable election and filing a claim for refund of sales and use tax.

 Note

 - The production period for a qualified motion picture begins when pre-production of the qualified motion picture starts.
-Pre-production means the process of preparation for actual physical production which begins after a qualified motion picture has received a firm agreement of financial commitment.
+Pre-production means the preparation process for actual physical production which begins after a qualified motion picture has received a firm agreement of financial commitment.

 This period is known as the initial refund period.
-An example of the application of the initial refund period is below.
+The following is an example of the application of the initial refund period:

 Secondary Refund Period